flatironinstitute/cufinufft/README.md

 depend on cufinufft using `setuptools` may use a precompiled binary distribution.
 This totally avoids installing from source and managing libraries for supported systems.

 Binary distributions are specific to both hardware and software.
-We currently provide binary wheels targeting Linux systems covered by `manylinux2010` for CUDA 10 and `manylinux2014` for CUDA 11 systems with compatible GPUS.
-These are currently the most common arrangements.
+We currently provide binary wheels targeting Linux systems covered by `manylinux2010` for CUDA 10 forward with compatible GPUs.
 If you have such a system, you may run:

 `pip install cufinufft`